AyushTripathiIITP/ToDoList-v1.0/readme.md

 4. Start the application using `npm start`.

-## Usage

-1. Add tasks with a simple click.
-2. Edit task names by double-clicking on them.
-3. Mark tasks as completed by clicking on the checkbox.
-4. Delete tasks by clicking on the trash icon.

 ## HOW TO MAKE A PULL REQUEST

 **1.** Start by making a fork the [**ToDoList v1.0**](https://github.com/AyushTripathiIITP/ToDoList-v1.0/) repository.
 Click on the <a href="https://github.com/AyushTripathiIITP/ToDoList-v1.0/fork"><img src="https://i.imgur.com/G4z1kEe.png" height="21" width="21"></a> symbol at the top right corner.